refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

 <Checklist>

 <ChecklistItem id="data-provider-swizzle">
-I learned what is swizzle and how to use it
+I learned what is swizzle and how to use it.
 </ChecklistItem>

 </Checklist>